jepayne1138/museum-app/README.md

 * Update ISO8601Transform to include support for optional ISO 8601 formats
 * Event date currently pulled from startTime: can't really display multi-day/overnight events in any way
 * Remove events from Realm after end time has passed?
+* Media resources - Remove old media files if not referenced by any resource

 BEACONS!
 * Have beacons (4), need to activate, we'll take it from there